-Adviser — Professor DOBSON; Secondary Advisers — Professors LEE, RIKER
+Advisor — Professor DOBSON; Secondary Advisors — Professors LEE, RIKER

 Psychoanalysis is the theory of human mentality that acknowledges that all that we think and do is profoundly impacted by unconscious processes.
 The Psychoanalysis minor explores theories of the unconscious from Freud up to the present, seeking ways to engage the unconscious in conversations that can lead to the integration and potential transformation of the human psyche.

 The minor consists of 5 units, and a final minor paper, which may be completed in one of the courses, upon the approval of the advisors and professors involved, or may be taken as an independent study for one unit: HS 370.